opencaesar/owl-tools/owl-fuseki/README.md

 A tool to start and stop a UI or UI-less Fuseki server with a given configuration file

+Note that this expects the Fuseki configuration to have the following endpoints:
+- query, for SPARQL query
+- update, for SPARQL update
+- shacl, optionally, for handling SHACL queries

 ## Run as CLI
 MacOS/Linux:
 ```